antmicro/xls/xls/modules/zstd/README.md

 ![](img/ZSTD_compressed_block_decoder.png)

 #### Compressed block dispatcher
-This module parses literals section headers to calculate block compression format, Huffmman tree size (if applicable based on compression format), compressed and regenerated sizes for literals.
+This proc parses literals section headers to calculate block compression format, Huffmman tree size (if applicable based on compression format), compressed and regenerated sizes for literals.
 If compressed block format is `Compressed_Literals_Block`, dispatcher reads Huffman tree header byte from Huffman bitstream, and directs expected number of bytes to the Huffman tree decoder.
-Following this step, the module sends an appropriate number of bytes to the literals decoder dispatcher.
+Following this step, the proc sends an appropriate number of bytes to the literals decoder dispatcher.

 After sending literals to literals decompression, it redirects the remaining bytes to the sequence parsing stages.